Clickio Web Vitals Monitoring Overview

 Clickio Web Vitals Monitoring is a product designed to help publishers monitor and optimize Core Web Vitals of their sites.

 Core Web Vitals (CWV) are the metrics created by Google to measure user experience on the page and site level.
 From summer 2021, CWV are included in Google’s ranking method.
-For a site to be fully compliant, it must score at least 75% on each of the three primary CWV metrics (LCP, FID, CLS).
+For a site to be fully compliant, it must score at least 75% on each of the four primary CWV metrics (CLS, FID, INP, and LCP).

 Read more about Core Web Vitals in our blog.